Curvature-induced quantum spin-Hall effect on a M\"obius strip: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have presented a study of the topological and geometrical transport properties of a M\"obius graphene ribbon.
+We have presented a study of the topological and geometrical transport properties of a M\"obius graphene strip.
 The challenges and resolutions in simulating such a system were outlined.
-The continuity of the spin connection was achieved by a gauge transformation and limiting the half-width of the ribbon.
-We provide some possible numerical wave-function solutions of the M\"obius riboon.
+The continuity of the spin connection was achieved by a gauge transformation and limiting the half-width of the strip.

-In the absence of a magnetic field, we measure a quantum spin-Hall current on the graphene ribbon originating from topology and curvature, whereas a quantum Hall current is not observed.
+In the absence of a magnetic field, we measure a quantum spin-Hall current on the graphene strip originating from topology and curvature, whereas a quantum Hall current is not observed.
 This result also represents an example of the correspondence between a magnetic field and a curved manifold.
 The torus geometry is simulated for comparison, where a Hall current is measured.
-Additionally, a concrete illustration of the equivalence between the Berry and Ricci curvature is presented through a travelling wave-packet around the M\"obius band.
-Finally we propose a periodic quantized alternating current device with a curved graphene sheet.
+Additionally, a concrete illustration of the equivalence between the Berry and Ricci curvature is presented through a wave-packet traveling around a M\"obius strip.

 Building on these results, higher order and different types of topologies can be further investigated in the context of curvature.
 Without the need of a magnetic or electric field and by further understanding the properties of topological graphene sheets, simple and topologically robust quantum devices could be developed just by exploiting their geometry.